Chad-Mowbray/certs/README.md

 In this case, I think the attempt to scare you away from derpturkey.com is a little overblown.
 After all, it's just a blog.
 You go there, you read the content, and then you leave.  <i>You</i> aren't sending any data, and you certainly aren't sending any sensitive date.
 However, if you are going to be sending data that you wouldn't want the whole world to see, then you should encrypt your data before you send it--with HTTPS.

 So why not just always use HTTPS?
 Well, some people think that you <i>should</i> always use HTTPS.
 But it does make things more complicated.
-After today's challenges you'll be better placed to make a thoughtful decision based on your use case.
+Is it worth the trouble for derpturkey.com?
+After today's challenges you'll be better placed to weigh the pros and cons based on the use case.

 Browser makers are among those who would prefer that you always use HTTPS (hence the dramatic warnings).
 And things are trending in that direction anyway.
 Most major sites now use HTTPS--and the percentage is likely to continue rising.
 So even if you aren't sending and receiving sensitive information, you are more likely than not, using encryption.